Glossary

 • Outsourcing : indirect emissions and removals resulting from outsourced activities that are generally core activities.

-GHG source or emission source
+chevron-rightGHG source or emission sourcehashtag

-A physical unit or process emitting a GHG into the atmosphere (standard NF-ISO 14064-1:2018).
+Physical unit or process releasing a GHG into the atmosphere (standard NF-ISO 14064-1:2018).

-Low-carbon strategy or transition strategy
+chevron-rightLow-carbon strategy or transition strategyhashtag

 The organisation's low-carbon transition strategy details the means envisaged to achieve the organisation's objectives, while preserving, and ideally improving, its sustainability.
 The strategy covers tangible investments, intangible investments (such as R&D or skills), management and policy towards all its stakeholders (employees, but also suppliers, customers).
 Within the framework of the Bilan Carbone®, the transition plan will lead the organisation to evolve its operating model.
-As it progresses along the maturity path, the organisation will reflect on the relevance of its activities, products and services in a low-carbon world.
+As it progresses along the maturity journey, the organisation will be led to reflect on the relevance of its activities, products and services in a low-carbon world.

 T

-(Source Base Empreinte).
+(Source Base Empreinte®).

-Triple bottom line (TBL or 3BL)
+chevron-rightTriple bottom line (TBL or 3BL)hashtag

 Carbon accounting therefore provides indicators to be included in this triple bottom line accounting.